the-bobo/NetsForNoobs/README.md

 **Supplementary Readings** are cleverly hidden in a section titled "Supplementary Readings," and include topics like natural language processing (NLP)/speech recognition, manifold learning, hyperparameters, metacognition (machine reasoning), and evolutionary computing/genetic algorithms for neural nets.

 Each unit should take ~2 weeks, depending on time available and prior familiarity.
-Contributions to this Project are governed by the Contributor License Agreement (/ContributorLicenseAgreement.txt).
-Use of this Project is governed by the CC-BY-SA-4.0 License (/LICENSE.txt).

 Unit 1: Introduction to Deep Learning and Neural Nets
 ---